marcxjo/stulto/README.md

 config dir (unless you specify an alternative config file).
 For most users, `$config_dir` is usually `$XDG_CONFIG_HOME` or `$HOME/.config`.

-Copy the included example there and edit it to your heart's content.
+To get started, copy the included example config file and edit to your heart's content.

 License
 -------